-• provide regular group supervision averaging at a minimum 1 hour a week;
+• provide supervision averaging at a minimum 1 hour a week;

 • determine the content and instructional approaches to be used in group supervision based on the needs of the group;

 • serve as a liaison with colleges and universities;

-• provide on-going feedback to the graduate intern/practicum/professional practice students; visit site and meet with site supervisor and student if location is at ASU or within a 2 hour drive of ASU.
+• provide on-going feedback to the graduate intern/practicum/professional practice students;

 Protocol for Premature Termination of a Site Experience

 In accordance with the ethical codes of the ACPA/NASPA, it is unethical to prematurely terminate a practicum, internship or professional practice site (except in rare cases where there is a threat of physical harm to the student) without appropriate protocol and consultation.
-Thus, a practicum, internship or professional practice student is not permitted to simply terminate a practicum, internship or professional practice site prematurely without first meeting with the faculty/university and site supervisor.
+Thus, a practicum, internship or professional practice student is not permitted to simply terminate a practicum, internship or professional practice site prematurely without first meeting with the faculty/university and site supervisors.
 In the event that a practicum, internship, or professional practice student has to prematurely terminate the practicum or internship for any reason, the following protocol is to be followed:

 The practicum/internship/professional practice student first will immediately contact the faculty/university supervisor via phone, email, or in person of the decision to terminate the practicum or internship before notifying the site supervisor.